-Proper grounding and bypassing, short lead length, and the use of ground planes are particularly important for high-frequency designs.
-Multilayer PCBs are recommended for best performance since they offer distinct advantages such as minimization of ground impedance, separation of signal layers by ground layers, etc.
+Proper grounding and bypassing, short lead lengths, and the use of ground planes are particularly important for high-frequency designs.
+Multilayer printed circuit boards (PCBs) are recommended for best performance because they offer distinct advantages such as minimization of ground impedance, separation of signal layers by ground layers, etc.

-The DAC2900 uses separate pins for its analog and digital supply and ground connections.
+The DAC2904 uses separate pins for its analog and digital supply and ground connections.
 The placement of the decoupling capacitor should be such that the analog supply (+V_A) is bypassed to the analog ground (AGND), and the digital supply bypassed to the digital ground (DGND).
-In most cases 0.1 μ F ceramic chip capacitors at each supply pin are adequate to provide a low impedance decoupling path.
-Keep in mind that their effectiveness largely depends on the proximity to the individual supply and ground pins.
-Therefore they should be located as close as physically possible to those device leads.
-Whenever possible, the capacitors should be located immediately under each pair of supply/ground pins on the reverse side of the pc board.
+In most cases 0.1μF ceramic chip capacitors at each supply pin are adequate to provide a low impedance decoupling path.
+Keep in mind that the effectiveness of these capacitors largely depends on the proximity to the individual supply and ground pins.
+Therefore, they should be located as close as physically possible to those device leads.
+Whenever possible, the capacitors should be located immediately under each pair of supply/ground pins on the reverse side of the PCB.
 This layout approach will minimize the parasitic inductance of component leads and PCB runs.

-Further supply decoupling with surface-mount tantalum capacitors (1 μ F to 4.7 μ F) may be added as needed in proximity of the converter.
+Further supply decoupling with surface-mount tantalum capacitors $(1\mu F \text{ to } 4.7\mu F)$ may be added as needed in proximity of the converter.

-Low noise is required for all supply and ground connections to the DAC2900.
+Low noise is required for all supply and ground connections to the DAC2904.
 It is recommended to use a multilayer PCB utilizing separate power and ground planes.
 Mixed signal designs require particular attention to the routing of the different supply currents and signal traces.
 Generally, analog supply and ground planes should only extend into analog signal areas, such as the DAC output signal and the reference signal.
 Digital supply and ground planes must be confined to areas covering digital circuitry, including the digital input lines connecting to the converter, as well as the clock signal.
 The analog and digital ground planes should be joined together at one point underneath the DAC.
-This can be realized with a short track of approximately 1/8 inch (3mm).
+This can be realized with a short track of approximately 1/8 inch (3,0 mm).

-The power to the DAC2900 should be provided through the use of wide pcb runs or planes.
+The power to the DAC2904 should be provided through the use of wide PCB runs or planes.
 Wide runs will present a lower trace impedance, further optimizing the supply decoupling.
-The analog and digital supplies for the converter should only be connected together at the supply connector of the pc board.
+The analog and digital supplies for the converter should only be connected together at the supply connector of the PCB.
 In the case of only one supply voltage being available to power the DAC, ferrite beads along with bypass capacitors may be used to create an LC filter.
-This will generate a low-noise analog supply voltage, which can then be connected to the $+V_A$ supply pin of the DAC2900.
+This will generate a low-noise analog supply voltage, which can then be connected to the $+V_A$ supply pin of the DAC2904.